Search This Blog

 First among these principles is the Andon thinking promoting the notion of team accountability through a transparent visual factory.
 While the Andon thinking emphasized team level ownership by allowing the team members to self-organize using the visual cards and queue buildups towards better documentation and training as needed to ensure cost of quality!

-This team accountability was supplemented with Jidoka that ensured people thought value delivery from an overall systems (not just tactical cards like how people conceive of tasks and subtasks) but the combined influence of all these tasks towards benefits (requirements, specifications, design, quality, etc.).
-This systems thinking thought process also elevated people to relieve themselves of mundane tasks (for the sake of doing them - remember being busy is not being productive) by intelligent automation wherever possible.
+This team accountability was supplemented with Jidoka that ensured people thought value delivery from an overall system (not just tactical cards like how people conceive of tasks and subtasks) but the combined influence of all these tasks towards benefits (requirements, specifications, design, quality, etc.).
+This "systems thinking" thought process also elevated people to relieve themselves of mundane tasks (for the sake of doing them - remember being busy is not being productive) by intelligent automation wherever possible.

 This simultaneous concept of thinking both from a systems perspective and automating mundane activities intelligently also was supported by teams and their line managers (hence project managers, product owners, scrum masters, agile coaches, managers) thinking of Heijunka bringing the resource optimization principles of reducing unevenness and minimizing overburden in distributing work for people or load with systems and processes.
 The entire notions of the total quality management (focusing on muda, mura, and muri) emerge from these Heijunka thinking for cost of quality!